avg —

 Instructions

-Transfer the fried cutlets to a deep skillet, add 1-2 tablespoons of water, cover with a lid, and simmer on low heat for another 5-10 minutes to ensure the cutlets are as juicy as possible.
+I transfer the fried cutlets to a deep skillet or saucepan, add 1–2 tablespoons of water and simmer them under a lid for 5–10 minutes over low heat.
+Steaming makes the cutlets as tender as possible and finishes cooking them inside.

 Tips